Blue Ridge Parkway

 [Updated July 27, 2021] With only one or two Blue Ridge Parkway hotels in North Carolina, it’s not easy to find accommodations along the world-famous

-Located just 31 miles from Asheville and three miles off the Blue Ridge Parkway, Emerald Village proved to be one of our favorite things to
+Emerald Village is located just 31 miles from Asheville and three miles off the Blue Ridge Parkway.
+The family-friendly attraction proved to be one of

 [Updated July 29, 2021] “You don’t choose Asheville… Asheville chooses you.”
 This enigmatic insight from Peter White, co-owner of the Black Walnut Bed and Breakfast